Easy Puff Pastry Tart is easy, pretty and delicious. Make with peaches, apples, or pears. For beginners and experts, ready in no time.

-- In a small bowl, mix the egg with 2 tablespoons milk or water and add a dash of salt.
+- In a small bowl, mix 1 egg with 2 Tablespoons milk or water and add a dash of salt.
 Mix together with a fork until mixed well.

 - Using a pastry brush, brush the outside 1-inch perimeter of the puff pastry circle lightly with egg wash.
-Sprinkle the 1.5- ounce cake crumbs in the center of the pastry, leaving a 2-inch border.
+Sprinkle 1.5 ounce cake crumbs in the center of the pastry, leaving a 2-inch border.
 Mound the peach mixture on top of the cake crumbs, leaving behind excess juice, save the juice for after the tart is baked.
-Before folding the pastry, sprinkle all but about 1 tablespoon of the almonds on top of the fruit, if using.
+Before folding the pastry, sprinkle all but about 1 Tablespoon of almonds on top of the fruit, if using.

 - Fold the edges of the puff pastry over the fruit, pleating the dough as necessary, about every 2" or so.
 Brush the pleated edge of the pastry lightly with egg wash and sprinkle with the coarse sugar all around.
 Sprinkle or place the remaining almond slices on the outside of the pastry for a nice look.